 The goal of this service is designed to reduce unexcused absences, which will encourage completion in school and furthering education.
 The service includes home visitation, supportive one on one mentoring, referral, advocacy, parental involvement, and case management to assist youth in reaching their full potential academically.
 The final goal of this program is for the youth to complete school or a GED program.

-The goal of this service is designed to integrate skills for at-risk youth who are high-risk candidate’s for gang recruitment and post involvement.
-The program, in contrast to others, is introduced in a way that it challenges the perspective of youth so he/or she can grasp a consequential view of their behavior.
+The goal of this service is designed to integrate skills for at-risk youth who are high-risk candidates for gang recruitment and post involvement.
+The program, in contrast to others, is introduced in a way that it challenges the perspectives of the youth so he or she can grasp a consequential view of their behavior.

-Through this service, we offer youth and young adults the opportunity to learn about the world in a realistic, yet supportive environment.
-We provide the role modeling, life-skills training, and assistance that help them become connected, competent and contributing adults.
+Through this service, we offer youth and young adults the opportunity to learn about the world in a realistic yet supportive environment.
+We provide the role modeling, life-skills training and assistance that helps young people become connected, competent and contributing adults.

-Therapeutic Fitness provides individualized activity plans with one on one and group mentoring for Youth/Adolescents/Teen (K thru 12) who have been identified to have factors that would place the individual at risk or who are currently in custody of Child Protective service or Juvenile probation.
-This service is designed to encourage youth to proper exercise and nutrition in order to improve mood and behavior.
-Also, individuals that have been identified due to a mental health or substance abuse issues which may include but are not limited to symptoms of: anxiety, stress, isolation, low energy, depression, low-self-esteem, anger, body image, etc.
+Therapeutic Fitness provides individualized activity plans with one-on-one and group mentoring for Youth/Adolescents/Teen (K-12) who have been identified to have factors that would place the individual at risk or who are currently in custody of Child Protective Services or juvenile probation.
+This service is designed to encourage youth to participate in proper exercise and nutrition in order to improve mood and behavior.
+Also, we serve individuals that have been identified due to mental health or substance abuse issues, which may include but are not limited to symptoms of anxiety, stress, isolation, low energy, depression, low-self-esteem, anger, body image, etc.

 This program is focused on providing specific tutoring needs to create a stronger level of comprehension of academic subjects while driving positive academic performance.
 Utilizing trained tutors, we strive to change academic results through a strong educational approach that also addresses the students’ perspectives.

 The goal of this service is to provide youth and/or families with healthy ways and coping mechanisms when dealing with grief and loss.
-Grief manifests itself in various ways and everyone expresses grief differently (i.e. the death of a loved one during their formative years, developing academic identity, the transition of a parent out of the home, learning to resolve conflict, engaging in first romantic relationships, the loss of a sibling, crisis, etc).
-Additional goals for this service include: Identifying ways to support the youth, share healthy ways with the youth that will allow them to cope and express their emotions effectively, Provide and act as a support system for the youth, Develop an intervention plan that will aid the youth in overcoming the circumstances.
+Grief manifests itself in various ways, and everyone expresses grief differently.
+We work with grieving individuals in a variety of settings (e.g. the death of a loved one during their formative years, developing academic identity, the transition of a parent out of the home, learning to resolve conflict, engaging in first romantic relationships, the loss of a sibling, crisis, etc).
+Additional goals for this service include identifying ways to support the youth, sharing healthy methods that will allow them to cope and express their emotions effectively, acting as a support system for the youth, and developing an intervention plan that will aid the youth in overcoming the circumstances.